ericmedvet/slides/2022-wivace-morphological-variations/index.md

 A few tasks, with corresponding best suited few morphology+controller combinations

 Life cycle
-1. modules are assembled to form a robot in given morphology and associated with a controller (*auto-fabrication*S)
+1. modules are assembled to form a robot in given morphology
+2. associated with a controller (*auto-fabrication*)
-2. robot "lives" and does its stuff
+3. robot "lives" and does its stuff
-3. robot is disposed: modules become available again
+4. robot is disposed: modules become available again

 ---

 # Limitations of auto-fabrication

 What if auto-fabrication sometimes does not work as expected?
+What if the assmbled **morphology is (slightly) different** from the expected one?

 .center[
 .vam.h15ex[![VSR plan](images/robot-plan.png)] .large[→]